 The IJDRP uses a single-blinded review process: authors are blinded to the identities of the editors and reviewers responsible for the independent peer review of their manuscripts, but not vice versa.
-The peer reviewers for The IJDRP are experts chosen by the Managing Editor to provide written objective assessments of the strengths and weaknesses of original research manuscripts, with the aim of improving the reporting of research and identifying the most appropriate, timely, and highest-quality research for each journal.
-Researchers are invited to review manuscripts submitted to the journals on the bases of their objectivity, scientific knowledge, and level of expertise.
+The peer reviewers for the IJDRP are experts chosen by the Managing Editor to provide written objective assessments of the strengths and weaknesses of original research manuscripts, with the aim of improving the reporting of research and identifying the most appropriate, timely, and highest-quality research for each issue of the Journal.
+Researchers are invited to review manuscripts submitted to the Journal on the bases of their objectivity, scientific knowledge, and level of expertise.

 INFORMATION FOR IJDRP PEER REVIEWERS

 Before you accept an invitation to review ...

 Does the manuscript fall into your area of expertise?

 Peer reviewers should be experts in the field covering the topic of the manuscript and able to provide valuable written assessment of the work.
 Peer reviewers are selected by the Journal’s editor, as suggested by WAME recommendations, based on their background in original research, publication of articles, formal training, and previous critical appraisal of manuscripts.

 Do you have any conflicts of interest to report?